ARTbio/GalaxyKickStart/README.md

 cd ansible-artimed
 ansible-playbook -u targetuser -i "targethost," galaxy.yml -vvvv
 ```
-If you may need to include the path to the ssh [--private-key path_to_private_key] if it is not the system's default key (optional).
+You need to include the path to the ssh private key [--private-key path_to_private_key] if it is not the system's default key:
 ```
 ansible-playbook -u targetuser --private-key path_to_private_key -i "targethost," galaxy.yml -vvvv
 ```
-Galaxy will be available on http port 80 (proxy NGINX) on the "targethost" ip.
+Galaxy will be available on http port 80 (proxy NGINX) on the "targethost" IP.

 # Installing Galaxy NGS tools
 This procedure assumes Galaxy has already been installed and configured (for instance with the procedures described above).